-The Federal No Child Left Behind Act (NCLB) requires that states, school districts and schools be held accountable for ensuring that all students meet high academic standards.
+School districts and schools are held accountable for ensuring that all students meet high academic standards.

 On time, daily attendance is a critical component of this educational process.

 ATTENDANCE GUIDELINES

 New Mexico law dictates that:

 - Students between the ages of 5 and 18 years of age are mandated to attend public school, private school, home school or a state institution. - Schools will provide intervention strategies that focus on keeping students in school. - Habitual truants are reported to appropriate authorities such as the, CYFD staff, Juvenile Probation & Parole, District Attorney, Truancy Court, and the State of New Mexico. - Consequences in New Mexico law include: license revocation, fines, and loss of New Mexico Works Program monetary assistance. - Students receiving financial assistance from the New Mexico Works program must comply with school attendance requirements, or the student's financial assistance may be removed.